-The description of the project, acquisition and rehabilitation is provided by CSCDA.
-CSCDA has requested that the City of San José ("City") consent to its issuance of an amount not to exceed \$120,000,000 in tax-exempt private activity bonds ("Bonds") for the Valley Palms Apartments (the "Property"), located at 2155 and 2245 Lanai Avenue (the "Project") in San José.
-The bond proceeds and other sources, including low income housing tax credit equity, will finance the acquisition and rehabilitation of the existing restricted affordable Apartments.
+The California Statewide Communities Development Authority ("CSCDA") has requested that the City of San José ("City") consent to its issuance of up to \$85,000,000 in tax-exempt bonds ("Bonds") for the Parkside Terrace Apartments ("Property"), located at 463 Wooster Avenue in San José.
+The bond proceeds and other sources, including low income housing tax credit equity, will finance the acquisition and rehabilitation of the existing restricted affordable Property.

 CSCDA is a statewide Joint Powers Authority, of which the City is a member.
-For CSCDA to issue bonds in San José, it must request permission pursuant to its membership agreement.
-City staff then determines whether the issuance comports with the City's Policy.
-The proposed issuance is consistent with the City's current policy for Issuance of Multifamily Revenue Bonds ("the Policy"), under Section I. B, as discussed in the Analysis section, and CSCDA requests that the City Council permit CSCDA's bond issuance and hold a public TEFRA hearing on the forthcoming issuance.
+For CSCDA to issue bonds in San José, it must request the City's permission pursuant to its membership agreement.
+City staff then determines whether the issuance is allowed under the City's Policy for the Issuance of Multifamily Housing Revenue Bonds ("Policy").
+Given that this issuance does not comport with Section I. B of the Policy for conduit issuers, as discussed in the Analysis section, CSCDA has requested that the City Council allow, under Section I.C of the Policy, Special Circumstances, CSCDA to issue the bonds for this Project and for the City to hold a TEFRA public hearing on the forthcoming issuance.